Vikatan Group

-Ananda Vikatan is a Tamil-language weekly magazine published from Chennai, India.
+The Vikatan Group is an Indian media conglomerate based in Chennai, Tamil Nadu.
+Its flagship Tamil-language weekly magazine Ananda Vikatan was launched in 1926.

 History

-Ananda Vikatan was started by Late Pudhoor Vaidyanadhaiyar in February 1926 as a monthly publication.
+Ananda Vikatan was started by Pudhoor Vaidyanadha Iyer in February 1926 as a monthly publication.
 The issue for December 1927 was not published due to financial difficulties.
-In January 1928 Subramaniam Srinivasan bought the rights from Vaidyanadhaiyer and relaunched the publication in February 1928 in a new format He paid ₹200 at the rate of ₹25 per letter in the Tamil language name (ஆனந்த விகடன்) of the publication to buy the rights.
-He built it up into a weekly and sales soon rose.
-Veteran journalist and media personality and Srinivasan's son S. Balasubramanian served as editor, managing director and publisher of the magazine for nearly 50 years till 2006.
-He also started the "Manavar Thittam" or student journalism scheme that has been active for the last 30 years and counting.
+In January 1928, S. S. Vasan bought the rights from Iyer and relaunched the publication in February 1928 in a new format.
+He paid ₹200 at the rate of ₹25 per letter in the Tamil-language name (ஆனந்த விகடன்) of the publication to buy the rights.
+He built it into a weekly and sales soon rose.
+Veteran journalist and media personality and Srinivasan's son S. Balasubramanian served as editor, managing director and publisher of the magazine for nearly fifty years till 2006.
+He also started the "Manavar Thittam" or student journalism scheme that has been active for the last thirty years and counting.
 He also launched Junior Vikatan, a biweekly Tamil investigative journal in the 1980s.
 Balasubramanian later served as chairman emeritus of the Vikatan Group after retiring from active involvement and handing over the reins to his son B. Srinivasan.

+Publications

+Ananda Vikatan is the group's flagship magazine.
+It also publishes various other magazines including Aval Vikatan, Chutti Vikatan, Doctor Vikatan, Junior Vikatan, Motor Vikatan, Naanayam Vikatan, Pasumai Vikatan, Sakthi Vikatan and TimePass.
+Cinema Vikatan is the group's YouTube channel that covers cinema.

 Visual media

+Television

-Vikatan Televistas was launched by Vasan Publications in the late 1990s starting with Mega-serials on Sun TV such as Thirumathi Selvam and Thendral.
-In 2020, during the COVID-19 pandemic it withdrew from Sun TV and decided to move and go ahead with other channels too.
+Vikatan Televistas was launched by Vasan Publications in the late 1990s starting with Tamil mega-serials on Sun TV such as Thirumathi Selvam and Thendral.
+From 2008 to 2016, they have also produced Telugu, Malayalam and Kannada serials for Gemini TV, Surya TV and Udaya TV respectively, all of which are part of the Sun TV Network.
+In 2020, during the COVID-19 pandemic it withdrew from Sun TV and decided to move and proceed with other channels, too.